nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">Jan—Dec 2006</h2>

 My project work on studying <a href = "https://alt.qcri.org/~ndurrani/pubs/system_grammatical_relations.pdf"> Split Ergativity in Urdu </a>  has been accepted to appear in the 12th Himalayan Language Symposium & 27th Annual Conference of Linguistic Society of Nepal.

+I am travelling to Bangkok for ADD workshop.

 I am working on standardization of <a href="https://cle.org.pk/Publication/papers/2006/urdu_domain_names.pdf"> Urdu Domain Names </a> and presented my work at the IEEE Multitopic Conference (INMIC).